Think you can DIY your pool fence? Many homeowners save $400–$900 installing mesh fences themselves. See DIY Guide + Products →

 Which states require a pool fence by law?

-More than 15 states have statewide pool barrier laws, including California, Florida, Arizona, Texas, Georgia, Nevada, Tennessee, North Carolina, South Carolina, Louisiana, Connecticut, Maryland, New Jersey, New York, and others.
-Many additional states have requirements that vary by city or county.
+The majority of U.S. states require a pool fence or barrier by law, including California, Florida, Arizona, Texas, Georgia, Nevada, Tennessee, North Carolina, South Carolina, Louisiana, Connecticut, Maryland, New Jersey, New York, and many others.
+Even states without statewide mandates often have city or county-level requirements that effectively require a fence.
+Use the table above to check your state's status.

 My state doesn't require a fence — do I still need one?